Saturday April 7, 2018

 Please check this page regularly for important announcements regarding the ENGR0012 Conference

-For a copy of the schedule of the conference sessions
+For a copy of the schedule of this year's 2018 conference sessions

 The best papers will be posted as the information becomes available.